C-QUERI: Congressional Questions, Exchanges, and Responses in Institutions Dataset: Introduction

 \subsection{Our Contributions}

-Our main contributions are two-fold.
-First, we argue that the structure of questions and responses provides a valuable lens for studying deliberation, accountability, and partisanship in democratic institutions.
-Congressional rules and procedures further enhance this utility by holding constant key elements of question and answer exchanges: members are granted equal time to pose questions, witnesses are obliged to respond under oath, and questioning alternates across majority and minority members.
-This institutional design reduces variation in format and power asymmetries that complicate other interview-like settings, enabling more direct comparisons across legislators, parties, issues, and time.
-Beyond a narrow focus on legislative politics in the United States, our dataset also initiates a new research direction focused on the large-scale, automated analysis of questioning and answering in interview-like settings.

-To support this line of research, we introduce a novel dataset constructed from transcripts of 16,130 committee hearings in the U.S. House of Representatives and Senate between the 108th to the 117th Congresses from which we extract over 3 million utterances.
-The dataset identifies question and answer utterances, includes human annotations to validate utterance classification, and provides a comprehensive set of linguistic features for each exchange.
-We make these resources available to facilitate future research on congressional behavior as well as broader studies of question and answer dynamics.
-In doing so, our dataset opens new avenues for studying polarization, institutional conflict, and the health of American democracy.
+Our contributions are three-fold.
+First, we introduce a novel dataset constructed from transcripts of 16,130 committee hearings in the U.S. House and Senate spanning the 108th to 117th Congresses, from which we extract over 3 million utterances.
+The dataset identifies question and answer utterances, includes human annotations to validate classification, and provides linguistic features for each exchange, opening new avenues for studying congressional behavior, polarization, and question-answer dynamics at scale.

-At a high level, we seek to establish whether we can identify the party {\em affiliation} of a member of a Congressional committee, and the {\em standing} of their party (majority or minority) in their respective chamber, from the questions they ask in committee hearings, and the answers they elicit from witnesses in response to their questions.
-To accomplish this, we develop and train classifiers based on the BERT language model~\citep{devlin2018BERT} to capture differences in the content and question strategies, as well as classical techniques to capture differences in linguistic cues using human-interpretable features, and also evaluate the ability of popular large language models to distinguish the political affiliation of committee members.

-To address our main research question: Can we detect party affiliation from questions alone?
-Given question utterances drawn from all committee hearings over the entire dataset, we can predict the questioner’s party affiliation with 59\% accuracy, 8\% over a baseline of the majority class.
-In doing so, we show how partisanship permeates not only voting but also the deliberative and oversight functions of Congress.
-This also suggests that while the questioning strategies and linguistic features may be different across parties, these differences are subtle or contextual.
-For the same population of questions, we are unable to achieve a similar performance at predicting party standing, with an accuracy little over 1\% above the baseline.
-By contrast, predicting the affiliation or standing of the questioner from the answer they receive proves substantially more difficult, underscoring the asymmetric informational and rhetorical roles of questions and answers in hearings.